Sport Aviation Specialties

 Certification Fees (Back)

-Our normal fee for issuing an airworthiness certificate is $400, payable at the beginning of the inspection.
+Our minimum fee for issuing an original EAB or ELSA airworthiness certificate is $700, payable at the beginning of the inspection.
 Complex aircraft with pressurization systems, retractable landing gear, turbine engines, etc, may be more.
-This fee applies when the aircraft is located no more than an hour's drive each way from our home base in Jacksonville, FL.
+This fee applies when the aircraft is located no more than an hour's drive each way from our home base in Lawrenceville, GA.

 We want your aircraft to be certificated as much as you do.
 So, we coordinate closely with you to assure that all the required steps in the process are accomplished, that the paperwork is complete, and that the aircraft is ready and will pass the inspection.
 However, in rare instances, conditions may be discovered during the inspection visit that will not allow us to issue an airworthiness certificate.
 So, we must add this disclaimer: